LucasTripolone/LucasTripolone/README.md

 <h1 align="center">Hi 👋, I'm Lucas Tripolone</h1>
 <h3 align="center">Python-oriented software developer with experience in libraries such as TensorFlow, OpenCV, and React.
 Passionate about building innovative solutions that integrate machine learning, computer vision, and web development.
-Currently two final exams away from earning the intermediate degree in Systems Development, demonstrating my commitment to continuous learning and professional growth.
 I participated in a project that utilized artificial intelligence with neural networks, allowing me to deepen my expertise in developing innovative machine learning-based solutions.</h3>

-- 💬 Ask me about **Python, Java, JavaScript, React**
+- 💬 Ask me about **Python, Java, JavaScript, React, CSS, HTML, SQL**

 - 📫 How to reach me **ltripolone476@gmail.com**